vadymmusiienko/escape-vimension/REPORT.md

 -   **Zhexian Song** - A graduated student with extensive gaming experience (preferring WASD controls) but no prior knowledge of Vim.

-Participant 2 - An undergraduate student with some programming background but no direct Vim experience.
+-   **Yibo Zhang** - An undergraduate student with some programming background but no direct Vim experience.

 Participant 3 - An undergraduate student with no programming background.